over hard eggs on a plate with a fork and knife, bacon in the background

 over hard eggs on a plate, bacon and potatoes in the background

-While I have absolutely nothing (and I mean nothing!!!) against a good ol’ runny yolk, I often find myself leaning towards the irresistible appeal of over hard fried eggs – a satisfying crunch in every bite, golden brown around the edges and just perfect to serve up with sliced tomatoes (don’t ask) or on a hearty breakfast sandwich.
-They’re a whole lot easier to make than their sunny side up counterparts cause you don’t have to be extra careful not to break the yolk.
-And, a lot less messy.
+While I have absolutely nothing (and I mean nothing!!!) against a good ol’ runny yolk, I often find myself leaning towards the irresistible appeal of over hard fried eggs – a satisfying crunch in every bite, golden brown around the edges, and just perfect to serve up with sliced tomatoes (don’t ask) or on a hearty breakfast sandwich.
+They’re a whole lot easier (and, a lot less messy!) to make than their sunny side up counterparts cause you don’t have to be extra careful not to break the yolk.
+As a matter of fact, we want that dang yolk broken!

 So whether you dislike runny yolks or are just looking for a new way to elevate your breakfast game, over hard fried eggs are the answer.
 With a hearty texture and a fully cooked yolk, they offer a delightful alternative to some of the more classic ways of cooking eggs.
 You’re going to love them!